qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

    Inside the terminal, type "sudo dphys-swapfile setup" and press enter

-   You'll see some text coming up, and a confirmation of your 2gb SWAP file being generated.
+   You'll see text coming up, and a confirmation of your 2gb SWAP file being generated.

 2. Still inside the same terminal, type "sudo dphys-swapfile swapon" and press enter This won't give you any confirmation, however, your SWAP file has been setup and activated!.
 You only need to do this once, the Pi Will activate your SWAP file in case of a reboot/shutdown.